-Originally centred around Canada, the map will to and zoom in between different cities based on the user’s selection.
-Once the user selects a city, the map to the city’s location and zoom in to the city level.
-An orange ‘Enter’ button shows up and when the user hover over it, the city’s name pops up in the tooltip.
-After confirming the city that click on the ‘Enter’ button, will be taken to another webpage where they can find all the analytics and visualizations of that city.
+Originally centred around Canada, the map will move to and zoom in between different cities based on the user’s selection.
+Once the user selects a city, the map opens to the city’s location and zooms in to the city level.
+An orange ‘Enter’ button shows up and when the user hovers over it, the city’s name pops up in the tooltip.
+After confirming the city choice that the user can click on the ‘Enter’ button, and will be taken to another webpage where they can find all the analytics and visualizations of that specific city.
 Each city will be hosted on a separate site/dashboard, for the ease of data organization and user navigation.
-For this prototype, only Burlington has a functional link.
+For this prototype, only the demonstration case study of Burlington has a functional link.